Kings of Atlantis

-Kings of Atlantis is an American animation series produced exclusively for YouTube Premium (then known as YouTube Red) and YouTube Kids, based on and starring Cody Owen and Joseph Kenny, a Minecraft gaming duo known online as TheAtlanticCraft.
+Kings of Atlantis is an American animation web series produced exclusively for YouTube Premium (then known as YouTube Red) and YouTube Kids, based on and starring Cody Owen and Joseph Kenny, a Minecraft gaming duo known online as TheAtlanticCraft.
 The series premiered on April 7, 2017, and lasted one season which ended on May 26, 2017.

 The 13 episodes series is based on various pop culture movies and series and co-produced by Omnia Media and Mighty Coconut.
 According to TubeFilter, Kings of Atlantis was the first YouTube Red original series for YouTube Kids.

 Each 11-minute episode finds Cody and Joe in an adventure in the city of Atlantis.